UniMath/agda-unimath/src/metric-spaces/convergent-cauchy-approximations-metric-spaces.lagda.md

 A [Cauchy approximation](metric-spaces.cauchy-approximations-metric-spaces.md)
 in a [metric space](metric-spaces.metric-spaces.md) is
-{{#concept "convergent" Disambiguation="Cauchy approximation in a megtric space" agda=is-convergent-cauchy-approximation-Metric-Space}}
+{{#concept "convergent" Disambiguation="Cauchy approximation in a metric space" agda=is-convergent-cauchy-approximation-Metric-Space}}
 if it has a [limit](metric-spaces.limits-of-cauchy-approximations-in-premetric-spaces.md).